-This summer, “La Musée de la Romanité” opened its contemporary doors in Nîmes.
-The museum is a great asset to this ancient town, but as I arrive around lunchtime, I first head for the restaurant on the second floor: “La Table du 2”.
-Excellent choice, since chef Franck Putelat and his team spoil me with a great lunch.
+In the summer of 2018, “La Musée de la Romanité” opened its contemporary doors in Nîmes.
+The museum is a great asset to this ancient town, but as I arrived around lunchtime, I headed straight for the restaurant on the second floor: “La Table du 2”.
+Excellent choice, as chef Franck Putelat and his team spoiled me with a great lunch.

 As La Table du 2 is on top of the museum, you get a spectacular view on the two-thousand-year-old Arena.
 I didn’t make a reservation, but if you want to sit front row on the comfortable and shady terrace, it is smart to book a table.
-You can eat à la carte or choose between set menu’s, both for lunch and dinner.
-I’m getting quite French I suppose, so I go for the “Au Fil du Temps” menu of 19,50 euro, including three courses.
-This daily changing lunch only menu is served from Monday to Saturday.
-I start with a celery remoulade with smoked salmon and a lemon flavoured whipped cream.
+You can eat à la carte or choose a set menu, available for both lunch and dinner.
+I’m getting quite French I suppose, so I went for the “Au Fil du Temps” menu at 19,50 euros, including three courses.
+This daily changing, lunch-only menu is served from Monday to Saturday.
+I started with a celery remoulade with smoked salmon and a lemon flavoured whipped cream.
 Light, fresh and excellent, even though I’m not a big celery fan.

-The lunch menu includes a homemade Paris Brest.
-Impeccably presented with a dollop of creamy textures and crunchy bits.
-After this heavenly lunch, I am ready to dive into Roman history at the Musée de la Romanité.
+The lunch menu included a homemade Paris Brest.
+Impeccably presented, it is a dollop of creamy textures and crunchy bits.
+After this heavenly lunch, I was ready to dive into Roman history at the Musée de la Romanité.
 Which was the actual reason for my visit to Nîmes in the first place…